tobratland/apexlegendsrecoiltrainer/README.md

 Allowing players to practise recoil and timing of weapons directly in browser, allowing players to queue for games and pracise a few rounds at the same time

-Development setup
-Describe how to install all development dependencies and how to run an automated test-suite of some kind.
-Potentially do this for multiple platforms.

-## Release History
+## Production History
 ### 0.2.1 - 22.04.2019
-Changed the way bullets work completely from beeing meshes fired to
+Changed the way bullets work completely from beeing meshes fired to obstacles
 ### 0.2.0 - 19.04.2019
 refactored code, added basic menu, added playercollision
 ### 0.1.0